Table of Contents

 - Deadlines: The University has two years after its invention disclosure to the agency to notify the agency that it will or will not patent the invention.
 However, this deadline is shorter if information about the invention has been published and the one-year statute of limitations for filing the patent has been set in motion.
 In this case, the University must make their decision at least 60 days before the one-year deadline hits.

-- Responsibility: OTC files this report.
+- Responsibility: Tech Comm files this report.

 - Progress of the patent utilization

 - Process: Agencies may ask the University to submit progress reports on the progress of the licensing and commercialization of the patent.